muratk3n/thirdwave/en/README.md

 exceeded his programming so to speak, talks about some other stuff, and we love seeing Glenn Greenwald on Fox.
 But there is a certain institutional setup in play here, which can't be fought by more punditry from the "other side".
 There is serious money to be made from it too..
-So much of it in fact, even Tubers downstreamhave been feasting on the left-overs for years!
+So much of it in fact, even Tubers down the line have been feasting on the left-overs for years!
 Forget mainstream!

 The game is agree on all primary issues, raise a ruckus on secondary bullshit ones, on "4G" - Green, Gays, Guns, God.